My Amish Story is an eye-opening and inspiring account of Lester & Rebecca’s journey from Amish to the outside world.

-My Amish Story is the story of the last few years of Amish life for the Graber family in the nineteen nineties.
+My Amish Story tells of the last few years of Amish life for the Graber family in the nineteen nineties.
 It’s about the hurdles of breaking the barriers of centuries; of family circles being broken with no goodbyes; of heartbreak and estrangement; of the transitions and adjustments to a new way of living.

 But it’s also, and more so, a story of leaving the old and embracing the new; of walking in the blessing of freedom from bondage; of leaving behind the fear of tomorrow.
 It’s the story of a family living, loving, and laughing their way along the journey of life.

 Rebecca Borntrager Graber was born into an Amish family of ten children.
-She lost her mother at the tender age of ten and later taught school in the Amish Parochial schools.
-She married Lester Graber, who was ordained as an Amish minister the second year they were married.
-Rebecca and Lester were shunned by the Amish church thirteen years later, after taking a bold stand against some extra-biblical Amish rules.
+She lost her mother as a young child and was teaching in the Amish Parochial schools by the time most teens are just finishing high school.
+She married Lester Graber, and two years later, the lots were drawn and Lester found himself ordained for life as an Amish minister at the age of 21.
+This propelled them on an exciting journey with some tough decisions.
+Thirteen years later, Rebecca and Lester were shunned by the Amish church after taking a bold stand for Christ against some extra-biblical Amish rules.

 Rebecca always enjoyed writing and was a frequently published author in the Family Life, Young Companion, and Blackboard Bulletin, which were monthly magazines published by the Amish.
 She has conducted many Women’s Bible Study groups in her home, taught Bible classes at a local jail, and carried on correspondence with prisoners from a variety of jails and prisons.